Mexico

 Becán, Campeche

 Becán, meaning "path of the serpent." or maybe "ditch of water" is one of the most fascinating sites in the Yucatán.
-Becán is located near the center of the Yucatán Peninsula, in the state of Campeche.

 Chicanná, Campeche

 Chicanná translates from Maya as "House of the Mouth of the Serpent".
 It is not a large Maya site, but is well worth the visit.
-It's close to the road and very flat.

 Chichén Itzá, Yucatán